NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-1-0-to-9-2-0.md

 # Object Change: `ThermalStorage:Ice:Detailed`
 Fields A5 and A7 change description to Discharging Curve Variable Specifications and Charging Curve Variable Specifications, respectively.
 The old options for these fields were either QuadraticLinear or CubicLinear.

-For A5 (field 6), if the field previously had QuadraticLinear, it should be changed to PercentDischargedLMTD.
+For A5 (field 6), if the field previously had QuadraticLinear, it should be changed to FractionDischargedLMTD.
 If A5 was defined as CubicLinear, it should be changed to LMTDMassFlow.

-For A7 (field 7), if the field had previously been QuadraticLinear, it should now say PercentChargedLMTD.
+For A7 (field 7), if the field had previously been QuadraticLinear, it should now say FractionChargedLMTD.
 If A7 was CubicLinear, it should be changed to LMTDMassFlow.

 # Object Change: `ObjectNameB`